Skip to main content

 Prevention of Laminitis: Key Strategies

-Preventing laminitis involves a proper diet, regular exercise, and consistent veterinary care.
-Prevention of laminitis should be a top priority for horse owners to ensure their horses remain healthy and active.
+Preventing laminitis involves proper diet, regular exercise, and consistent veterinary care.
+To ensure their horses remain healthy and active, prevention of laminitis should be a top priority for horse owners.
 Implementing these strategies can significantly reduce the risk of laminitis.

 Response to Treatment: Importance of Timely Intervention